nuxt-hub/core/docs/content/1.docs/2.features/blob.md

     formKey: 'files', // read file or files form the `formKey` field of request body (body should be a `FormData` object)
     multiple: true, // when `true`, the `formKey` field will be an array of `Blob` objects
     ensure: {
-      contentType: ['image/jpeg', 'images/png'], // allowed types of the file
+      types: ['image/jpeg', 'image/png'], // allowed types of the file
     },
     put: {
       addRandomSuffix: true